 - Promoting education and supporting local organizations and events through the county wide speaker’s bureau.

 - Yearly publication of the Morris County Manual; a centralized resource for residents regarding their government since 1907, whose cover page is designed by local high school students through the County Manual Design Competition.

-Clerk Grossi was awarded a Juris Doctorate from Seton Hall University, School of Law, MA and BA from William Paterson College of NJ, where she majored in education and holds two permanent teaching certificates; AA degree from the County College of Morris and a Certificate in Equal Employment Opportunity Studies from Rutgers, The State University, Institute of Management and Labor Relations.
+Clerk Grossi was awarded a Juris Doctorate from Seton Hall University, School of Law, MA and BA from William Paterson College of NJ, where she majored in education and holds two permanent teaching certificates: AA degree from the County College of Morris and a Certificate in Equal Employment Opportunity Studies from Rutgers, The State University, Institute of Management and Labor Relations.
 She is admitted to the NJ Bar, the US District Court for the District of NJ and the NJ Supreme Court.

 Ann grew up in Parsippany where she lives with her husband and daughter in her family home.
-She considers herself a public servant, not a politician, who has dedicated her life to serving all of the residents of New Jersey and Morris County.
+She considers herself a public servant, not a politician, who has dedicated her life to serving all residents of New Jersey and Morris County.